maximMalofeev/ff_cpp/readme.md

 # ff_cpp

 Simple wrapper around ffmpeg.
-I made this library to simplify the process of demuxing and decoding inputs.
+I made this library to simplify the process of demuxing, decoding and filtering inputs.
 This library gives simple access to received AVPacket and decoded AVFrame.

 # Prerequires